matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 - Parent objct set to null
 - Object has only weak reference via WeakHashMap

-41. Hap Generations
+41. Heap Generations
 - Heap is separated with three parts
+    - Young Generation,
+    - Tenured or Old Generation
-    - Young Generation, (Tenured or Old Generation), Perm Area
+    - Perm Area
 - Generation are then separated on 3 parts
     - Eden Space
     - Survivor 1